-Those meaningful conversations you used to have with your partner on topics of common interests or discussing about your plans or just sharing your day in detail with each other, are no longer happening.
+Those meaningful conversations you used to have with your partner on topics of common interests or discussing your plans, or just sharing your day in detail with each other are no longer happening.
 Perhaps you feel that the things that connected the two of you together no longer connect you.
 Or you find that you have no interest or motivation to engage in a conversation with each other.

 2. More conflicts and arguments:

-If you have frequent arguments that goes unresolved, and there is a build-up of resentment.
+If you have frequent arguments that go unresolved, and there is a build-up of resentment.